spanner888/CamScripts/README.md

 * V0.0.4  ...NOT released yet

-- Once only setup completed
+- Once only setup partially completed
-- fixed FreeCAD ToolBars being hidden sometimes
--
+- Using FreeCAD macros for user to launch scripts, abandoning both menu attempts -

 * V0.0.3  2024-09-10